build-canaries/clj-cctray/README.md

 ## Normalised strings

-Normalised strings are lower case and "sentanceized" which means camel, snake and kebab cased words are converted to normal sentances with spaces.
+Normalised strings are lower case and "sentenceized" which means camel, snake and kebab cased words are converted to normal sentences with spaces.

 ```
 CamelCased_Snake-Kebab => camel cased snake kebab